 Whole foods should be considered superior.
 If offering the foods directly to the monitor, tongs must always be used, never held in the hand/fingers.
 Invertebrates readily available and acceptable include crickets, mealworms, super worms, silkworms, various roach species, fiddler crab, shrimp, etc. Vertebrates readily available and acceptable include various rodents, quail and their fertilized eggs, anoles, small freshwater fish can be offered if the monitor will take them, too.
 Many of these feeders are easily bred, and can cut down on expenses.

 The hatchlings/juveniles should be fed daily, as much as they will eat, though care must be taken to reduce the total amount fed as maturity is reached, remembering the tiny amount of exercise they usually get in captivity.
 Obesity is unhealthy, and ultimately leads to an early death as is seen all too often.
 Most of these animals were being kept under metabolized; being the true cause of many (most?) health problems in captive varanids.

 Supplements If whole vertebrate prey are regularly fed, supplementation should not be necessary, if you choose to feed an invert only diet, it will be lacking somewhat, and calcium and a vitamin D3 dusting may be necessary (the latter depending on whether UVB irradiation is offered, either regular natural unfiltered sunlight, or the better quality UVB lamps).

-Daniel Bennet of Mampam Conservation was the guest speaker during a chat session on kingsnake.com.
+Daniel Bennet of Mampam Conservation was the guest speaker during a chat session on kingsnake.
 This is an excerpt from the chat logs.

-: in fact its probably the most specialised of the African monitor lizards as far as its diet is concerned
+daniel_bennett: in fact its probably the most specialized of the African monitor lizards as far as its diet is concerned

 View the Daniel Bennett Chat Log